delta-io/delta/kernel/USER_GUIDE.md

           Optional.empty() /* additional predicate the connector can apply to filter data from the reader */ );

-      // Now the physical data read from the Parquet data file is converted to table
+      // Now the physical data read from the Parquet data file is converted to a table
       // logical data.
-Logical data may include addition of partition columns and/or
+Logical data may include the addition of partition columns and/or
       // subset of rows deleted
       try (
          CloseableIterator<FilteredColumnarBatch> transformedData =